 Yes, you can have an ABLE account for yourself and/or open and manage multiple ABLE accounts for beneficiaries as their Authorized Legal Representative.
-Remember that each ABLE account can be connected to one or more bank accounts but can only be linked to one prepaid card.
+Remember that each ABLE account can be connected to one or more bank accounts.
 Remember that each beneficiary can only have one ABLE account at a time.See how to open additional ABLE accounts

 You can do this two ways.
 Logged out, from the sign-up page: Go to the Oregon ABLE Savings Plan website to sign up for a new ABLE account.
 During the first step of registration there will be a link to sign in.
 Log in and follow the steps to create an ABLE account for either yourself or your beneficiary.
 Logged in, from the dashboard of your account on a desktop or mobile device: In the upper right corner of the screen, or in the navigation on mobile, find the link that says “create new account.”
 Click it and follow the steps to create a new ABLE account.